Cranberry Sauce with Candied Oranges

 (Although I think if you spent over four hundred dollars on a turkey, you wouldn’t forget it for a long, long time.)

-Fortunately I had a stash of fresh cranberries in my freezer, since if a turkey was €68 a pound, I’d have to go to raise the limits on my credit card if I was going to have to buy fresh cranberries in Paris on Thanksgiving Day.
+Fortunately I had a stash of fresh cranberries in my freezer, since if a turkey was €68 a pound, I’d have to dig deeper into my pockets if I was going to have to buy fresh cranberries in Paris on Thanksgiving Day.

 I candied some organic orange slices (which were normally priced), simmered up a syrup with the sharpness of cider vinegar and a hit of dark rum, then added my precious canneberges, cooking them ’til they popped.
 I stirred in the candied oranges, then packed it up, ready to go – getting a recipe in just under the wire.